 For our CondoFarm series of gardens, we recommend pulling them back under the roof line and against your house to further protect plants and the cedar box from intense winter rains.

 DRAIN WATER RESERVOIR

 If your garden is under cover, we recommend draining your reservoir.
 If it is not under cover, your reservoir will drain and refill naturally with the rain - this is absolutely fine.
-The FS Liner, GardenWell inserts, and Cedar Box will flex and bend with the ice and the rain without cracking or breaking.
+The foodsafe liner, SIP inserts, and Cedar Box will micro flex and bend with the ice and the rain - without cracking or breaking.
 However, a good clean of the reservoir with Enzyme Complete or a light soap is recommended, as pests and disease can overwinter in your reservoir.

 If you choose to overwinter your garden, here are some tips to protect your crops:

 MULCH: Mulching your garden over the winter is a must, especially if you plan on growing through the winter months.
 Also using cold frames, cloches or row covers will extend your harvest into the winter months.